 Current data indicates how this will unfold.
 According to the US Department of Energy’s Solar Futures Study, which offers a conservative assessment of the possibilities, it is entirely plausible to envisage that continued “improvements in photovoltaic efficiency, lifetime energy yield, and cost” will be able to generate “a 60% reduction in PV energy costs by 2030.”
 Simultaneously, solar PV has already experienced exponential improvements in efficiency resulting in panels being able to generate many times more electricity than they were previously able to over several decades.
 Early panels in 1955 started at 2% efficiency.
 By 1985 this shot up to 14% efficiency – producing 600% more energy than in 1955.
 Since then, it has shot up to an average of around 22%, producing 57% more energy than in 1985.
 All the evidence shows that improvement is still continuing with new innovations already pointing to coming efficiencies of 27.3%.
 Similar trends in improvement are visible in wind turbines and battery storage.
 Based on these existing trends, it is entirely reasonable to expect the EROI of solar PV, wind and batteries to continue improving.

-All this suggests that the EROI of an optimally-deployed global clean energy system would be orders of magnitude higher than the incumbent fossil fuel system, and could even exceed 100:1 for renewable power plants in nations or regions with optimal deployment and higher solar or wind availability.
+All this suggests that the EROI of an optimally-deployed global clean energy system would be an order of magnitude higher than the incumbent fossil fuel system, and could even exceed 100:1 for renewable power plants in nations or regions with optimal deployment and higher solar or wind availability.
 Given the conservative One Earth EROI estimate of 10:1, it is entirely plausible to conclude that this underestimates the anticipated EROI of a new global clean energy system following continued performance improvements by 2030: given the conservative figures above suggesting a 60% reduction in energy input and another 60% increase in output by 2030, the cumulative energy efficiency increase of 120% would suggest an EROI of 22:1.
 But this is still a low-end scenario.
 If we are looking at EROI values today for solar PV of around 30:1, or even 60:1 as we’ve seen above, then it would not be unreasonable to expect a cumulative 120% increase in performance improvements to enable a decade from now EROI values as high as 66:1 or even 132:1 for properly designed clean energy systems.
 By 2040, that could increase further with more R&D.

 The implication is that the clean energy disruption based on solar, wind and batteries heralds the potential to breakthrough to a new energy system the likes of which we have never seen before.
 It will enable humanity to not only meet our energy needs sustainably, but to electrify a vast array of public services which within the current system generates inordinate energy and environmental costs.